cloud-gov/cg-site/_kbarticles/2022-05-05-creating-postgresql-databases-from-shared-rds.md

 open-source service broker known as [`postgres-tinsmith`](https://github.com/blacksmith-community/cf-postgres-tinsmith).

-Please note that while this approach has been tested manually, the `postgres-tinsmith` repo is not actively maintained by the cloud.gov team, so this documentation is provided as a **proof-of-concept only and does not offer any guarantees of production-readiness**.
+Please note that while this approach has been tested manually, the `postgres-tinsmith` repo is not actively maintained by the Cloud.gov team, so this documentation is provided as a **proof-of-concept only and does not offer any guarantees of production-readiness**.

 ## 1. Create a dedicated RDS service